scttnlsn/queued/README.md

     $ curl -X POST http://localhost:5353/:queue -d 'foo'

 Append the POSTed data to the end of the specified queue (note that queues are created on-the-fly).
+The `Location` header will point to the enqueued item and is of the form `http://localhost:5353/:queue/:id`.

 **Dequeue:**

     $ curl -X POST http://localhost:5353/:queue/dequeue

 Dequeue the item currently on the head of the queue.
 Guaranteed not to return the same item twice unless a completion timeout is specified (see below).
-Returns a JSON response of the form:

-    { "id": 123, "value": "foo" }
+The `Location` header will point to the dequeued item and is of the form `http://localhost:5353/:queue/:id`.
+Queued message data is returned in the response body.

 Dequeue optionally takes `wait` and/or `timeout` query string parameters: